Avafish/Avafish.github.io/_pages/about.md

 **Zewen Long<sup>\*</sup>**, Liang Wang<sup>\*</sup>, Qiang Liu, Shu Wu

-**32nd ACM International Conference on Information and Knowledge Management (CIKM 2023)**
+**Accepted by The 32nd ACM International Conference on Information and Knowledge Management (CIKM 2023).**

-We propose a personalized interest sustainability modeling framework for sequential POI recommendation (INSPIRE) to capture whether each user's interest in specific POIs will sustain beyond the training time.
+We propose a personalized interest sustainability model for sequential POI recommendation (INSPIRE) to capture whether each user's interest in specific POIs will sustain beyond the training time, aiding in more accurate and sustainable recommendations.

 [[PDF]](https://dl.acm.org/doi/pdf/10.1145/3583780.3615278)